 In January, Art Garfunkel performed at one of the Grammy concerts in New York.
 Son James joined dad on "Feelin' Groovy."

-In June, Art Garfunkel released his second album within six months entitled SONGS FROM A PARENT TO A CHILD (Billboard #17 - Top Children's CD).
+On June 30th, Art Garfunkel released his second album within six months entitled SONGS FROM A PARENT TO A CHILD (Billboard #17 - Top Children's CD).
 The CD was released through Sony Wonder/Columbia as part of their Family Artist Series.
 The song selections form a thematic cycle.
 According to Art Garfunkel, "we wanted to begin with the sense of the morning and then let the different songs take you through the course of the day."
 It is a wonderful compilation of songs from the likes of James Taylor ("Secret O'Life"), Lennon & McCartney ("I Will"), Cat Stevens ("Morning Has Broken"), Mary Chapin Carpenter ("Dreamland"), and John Sebastian (What a Day for a "Daydream").
 Parents will love the Marc Cohn song "The Things We've Handed Down."
 "You're a Wonderful One" rocks along with a nice upbeat tempo.
 Art does a cute duet with son James on the Elvis Presley hit "Good Luck Charm."

 On June 11th, a party to celebrate Art Garfunkel's release of both CDs was held at The Village Gate in New York City.